-(5) Risks related to M&A
+- (5) Risks related to M&A - Impacts of the risk on operating results, etc. when it occurs

 The Group regards mergers and acquisitions (M&A) as an important and effective means for future business expansion.
 In carrying out M&A, the Company examines the transaction thoroughly from a broad range of perspectives such as the financial standing of the target company and potential synergy with the Group's businesses.
 If the acquired business doesn't perform as initially planned due to drastic changes in business environment or other factors, however, the Group may fail to recover its invested funds or incur goodwill impairment losses, possibly affecting its performance and financial position.